• Skip to primary navigation

 Instructions

-• In a small bowl, mix together the flax or chia, and the water and set aside to thicken which will be almost instant if using chia, but take about 10 minutes if using flax.
+• Prepare the chia or flax egg: In a small bowl, mix together the ground chia or flax and warm water and set aside to thicken.
+Chia thickens almost instantly, while flax may take up to 10 minutes to thicken.

-• Put the dough between two sheets of parchment paper and roll it out to about ¼ inch thick.
-Now pop it onto a baking tray and chill the rolled dough in the freezer for 15 minutes or in the fridge for 30 minutes.
-Once chilled, cut your cookie shapes and lay them on the parchment lined cookie sheet.
-Re-roll remaining dough until it’s all used up, chilling in between if needed.
-Bake 8 - 11 minutes.
+• Roll out the dough: Place the dough between two sheets of parchment paper and roll it out to about ¼ inch (6 mm) thick.
+Transfer the parchment paper with the rolled dough onto a large baking sheet.
+Chill in the freezer for 15 minutes or in the fridge for 30 minutes, until firm.

 To make the icing: